ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/testing-quick-start.md

     import ballerina/http;

     // This test function tests the behavior of the `getRandomJoke` when
-    // the API returns a success response.
+    // the API returns a successful response.
     @test:Config {}
     function testGetRandomJoke() {
         // Create a default mock HTTP Client and assign it to the `clientEndpoint`